 5. Colorful Bomber Jackets

-Perhaps one of the most popular colors in bomber jackets for men would be the green bomber jacket style.
-Available in a deep khaki green or a muted sage green for those who are not huge fans of color but still want to freshen up their looks without going overboard.
-Here’s where green gets the attention to the extent that many women too have opted for a cool green bomber jacket as well.
+Perhaps one of the most popular colors in bomber jackets for men would be the maroon bomber jacket style.
+Also available in deep khaki green or a muted sage green for those who are not huge fans of color but still want to freshen up their looks without going overboard.
+Here’s where green gets the attention to the extent that many women have opted for a cool green bomber jacket as well.

 6. Aviator Flight Bomber Jackets

 Channeling inspiring films that did a great job in incorporating timeless leather bomber jackets into complete trendsetters that are adopted even today.
-Raiders of the Lost Ark, Pulp Fiction, Top Gun and Drive are just a few blockbuster hits that engaged audiences with not only compelling story-lines but style elements that went on to influence fashion on a global level.
 The aviator or flight bomber jacket style is one such example of timelessness.

-Fun Fact: Just as the bomber jacket has evolved in style, material, function and timeline, so too have the names that depict the change or revision of this timeless classic.
-The military bomber jacket, the navy bomber jacket, the flight jacket and the air-force jacket are examples of this timely evolution of this classic bomber jacket style.
+Fun Fact: Just as the bomber jacket has evolved in style, material, function, and timeline, so to have the names that depict the change or revision of this timeless classic.
+The military bomber jacket, the navy bomber jacket, the flight jacket, and the air-force jacket are examples of this timely evolution of this classic bomber jacket style.

 7. Classic Embrace

-Classic styled bomber jackets have an ability to mix timelessness with ease and richness that are influenced by different genres, welcomed and embraced by a variety of individuals.
+Classic styled bomber jackets have an ability to mix timelessness with ease and richness that is influenced by different genres, welcomed, and embraced by a variety of individuals.